- New Lexington, MA, Manufacturing Site Operational 2020

 Once inside the stomach, the capsule dissolves, the dosage form unfolds and the drug containing element remains in the stomach and begins to deliver the medicine to the patient.
 After seven days of remaining in the stomach, the specially designed disintegrating matrices are designed to break down, allowing safe passage through the lower GI tract.

 The Lyndra Extended Release Oral Capsule is the first ultra-long-acting capsule that lasts a week or longer and can provide a wide range of medicines in a familiar oral capsule form.
 Once inside the stomach, the capsule delivers steady amounts of medicine for seven days or more.
 The dosage form has a modular design which provides a unique opportunity to deliver either a single drug or multiple drugs at the same time from just one capsule.
-The images above and video below provide an overview of the dosage form.
+The video above and images below provide an overview of the dosage form.